 Dr. Peggy Rothbaum: Absolutely.
 One of the articles on my website that you can download answers that question.
-Although I tried to print it the other day and it’s a little bit misaligned but you can still download it.
-It’s something that I wrote with my current supervisor and what we wrote about is the long-term impact that this stuff may have.
-We wrote it because I think it’s the first or second anniversary of 9/11 and we were just kind of dealing with our own trauma and we talked about how things like the impact of early trauma can affect us later.
+It’s something that I wrote with my current supervisor.
+What we wrote about is the long-term impact that this stuff may have.
+We wrote it because it was the second anniversary of 9/11 and we were dealing with our own trauma.
+We talked about how things like the impact of early trauma can affect us later.
 It can absolutely transfer from one job to another.
 That’s a good question.

 Audience Question: Many of us in animal welfare got into this job because we love animals.
 Unfortunately, many of us have to euthanize perfectly healthy and good-sheltered animals, ending their lives way too many times.
 The guilt never goes away, it keeps coming back.
 Even though I don’t have any choice and I do consider myself fairly strong emotionally, it always comes up and drains me.
 What can we do?

-Dr. Peggy Rothbaum: This is something one of my first conversations with John Thompson, he was bringing up.
+Dr. Peggy Rothbaum: This is something that in one of my first conversations with John Thompson, he brought up.
 This is the epitome of the difficultness of your job.
 I really think that what you need to do is talk about it.
-I mean you can talk to each other, that’s helpful because you’re all experiencing the same thing but I would really encourage you to find a psychologist who understands trauma because I would imagine that you would feel guilty.
-It must be so difficult but it’s better not to walk around like that.
+I mean you can talk to each other, that’s helpful, because you’re all experiencing the same thing, but I would really encourage you to find a psychologist who understands trauma.
+Because I would imagine that you would feel guilty.
+It must be so difficult, and it’s better not to walk around feeling like that.
 This is one of the things that our society imposes on you.
-In a better society, we would be taking better care of our animals so that’s my best suggestion.
+In a better society, we would be taking better care of our animals.
+So that’s my best suggestion.
 Find somebody to talk to because what you said is accurate, you went into it because you love animals.
 You have to do these things that you don’t want to do and it feels bad.

 Audience Question: As a supervisor, how can we distinguish between those officers that are suffering from burnout versus those that just need more training and help with developing emotional intelligence.

-Dr. Peggy Rothbaum: I don’t know that there’s a definite answer but you talked to them obviously and listen to them and see what they say.
-If they’re talking about exhaustion or they bring up events from the past or go flipped back to my slides which my understanding is you have indefinite access to and look at the symptoms of burnout and then look at your employee and see if you think that’s what you’ve got.
-Other people that need more training might have fewer of those symptoms and so they need more nurturance, support, and supervision from you.
-You can see them grow, they’re not stuck or they don’t appear to be stuck.
-People that are burned out as appear to be stuck.
-So I hope that’s a hopeful answer.
-There’s no definite answer but you sort of have to assess the situation.
+Dr. Peggy Rothbaum: I don’t know that there’s a definite answer, but you talk to them, obviously, and listen to them and see what they say.
+If they’re talking about exhaustion or they bring up events from the past, you can flip back to my slides, which my understanding is you have indefinite access to, and look at the symptoms of burnout and then look at your employee and see if you think that’s what you’ve got.
+Other people who need more training might have fewer of those symptoms and so they need more nurturance, support, and supervision from you.
+You can see them grow, they’re not stuck, or they don’t appear to be stuck.
+People who are burned out appear to be stuck.
+So.
+I hope that’s a helpful answer.
+There’s no definite answer, but you have to assess the situation.
 I think you can read some of the materials in this webinar to help you do that.

 Audience Question: Even though more people are open to seeking mental help, the culture in our profession will look at us as weak if we seek help and in many times label us.
 I personally know people who are struggling but refuse to seek help.
 How do we break this culture to find ways for an officer to seek help without feeling marked or labeled as crazy?

 Dr. Peggy Rothbaum: That’s a really fantastic question.
 That came up after 9/11.
-I can’t remember whether it was the NYPD or the FTNY but NYPD being the cops and the others being the firefighters.
-They were somehow aware of this because partially they were working with the people at the Oklahoma City National Memorial where one of my mentors is.
+I can’t remember whether it was the NYPD or the FDNY, the NYPD being the cops and the others being the firefighters.
+They were somehow aware of this question, partially because they were working with the people at the Oklahoma City National Memorial.
 They said, everybody in.
-You have to go into whatever they were offering.
+You had to go into whatever they were offering.
 I don’t know what it was, individual therapy, group therapy, or whatever.
-I agree with you and I think to a certain extent people are more open about mental help but there is still stigma and I have a slide in there.
-People perceive themselves and others perceive them as weak.
+I agree with you and I think to a certain extent people are more open about mental health help, but there is still a stigma.
+I have a slide on stigma.
+People perceive themselves, and others perceive them, as weak.
 That’s just the truth.
-My patients express themselves in different ways.
-I feel weak.
-I’m afraid I’m being dubbed insane.
-I’m afraid going to have to be hospitalized like my grandmother was.
+My patients express themselves in different ways: I feel weak.
+I’m afraid I’m insane.
+I’m afraid I’m going to have to be hospitalized like my grandmother was.
 So how can we break the culture?
 I don’t know.
 We’re actively trying to do that now.
 We’re all in that together but it doesn’t help that the mental health infrastructure has been gutted.
 It doesn’t help that we have people screaming and yelling and then people assume that that’s what lack of mental health looks like.
 I don’t have an overall answer except just do your thing in your little corner of the universe.
 Start talking to people about mental health.
-Have people come in the mental health fields.
+Have people come in from the mental health fields.
 Do seminars.
-That is certainly something that I would be willing to work with you on, whoever asks that questions.
+That is certainly something that I would be willing to work with you on, whoever asks that question.
 Educate people about mental health.
 This is a tough question and it’s just true.
 Little by little, I don’t have a good answer except that we’re all trying to do it all the time.

 Aaron: I completely agree with you that there’s no easy answer to this question but we’re all helping in little ways.

-Peggy: It’s a reflection of where we’re at on the society and you know that’s part of why I started including things like my Woolworth example in my presentation.
+Peggy: It’s a reflection of where we’re at in the society and you know that’s part of why I started including things like my Woolworth example in my presentation.
 I mean if you think about it, it’s really crazy.
 I was going into a Woolworth and freaking out.
 But if you put it in context, it’s not so crazy.
 Part of what it does is it lets people know that “Hey, I feel it too.”
-Maybe if me saying that I feel it too and that in my other examples maybe that spoke to some of you and said, “Oh, I do too, maybe it’s not so awful.”
-So try to do a little bit in your corner of the universe if you cannot fix the whole world, you can only deal with a little bit at a time.
+Maybe me saying that I feel it too and my other examples spoke to some of you and said, “Oh, I do too, maybe it’s not so awful.”
+So try to do a little bit in your corner of the universe.
+You cannot fix the whole world, you can only deal with a little bit at a time.

 Audience Question: Can trauma on the job transfer to your relationships with family members, or actually transferred to family members?